subsequence.intervals

 Return a named interval list from the registry.

-Register a custom scale for use with p.quantize() and
+Register a custom scale for use with p.snap_to_scale() and

 scale_pitch_classes().